A Guide to Peacock Gudgeon Keeping: Simple Tips for Success

 Tank size

-For a single pair of peacock gudgeons (Tateurndina ocellicauda), a minimum tank size of around 10 to 15 gallons (38 to 57 liters) is generally recommended.
-However, if you plan to keep multiple peacock gudgeons or other fish in the same tank, it’s essential to increase the tank size accordingly to accommodate their needs.
+For a single pair of peacock gudgeons, a minimum tank size of around 10 to 15 gallons (38 to 57 liters) is recommended.
+If you plan to keep multiple peacock gudgeons or other compatible fish, increasing the tank size to accommodate their needs is essential.

-Peacock gudgeons are relatively small fish, but they appreciate having enough space to swim and explore.
-A larger tank also helps maintain stable water parameters and reduces the risk of aggression between tank mates, especially during breeding periods.
+Although peacock gudgeons are relatively small, they thrive in an environment that offers ample space to swim and explore.
+A larger tank promotes stable water parameters and reduces potential aggression among tank mates, particularly during breeding.

 Water parameters

-3. Hardness: Soft to moderately hard – Aim for a general hardness (GH) level of around 5 to 12 dGH.
+Hardness: Target a general hardness (GH) level of around 5 to 12 dGH, ensuring the water is soft to moderately hard.

-4. Ammonia, Nitrite, and Nitrate: – Keep ammonia and nitrite levels at zero.
-Regularly test the water to ensure that these harmful compounds are not present.
-Nitrate levels should also be monitored and kept as low as possible, ideally below 20-30 ppm.
+Ammonia, Nitrite, and Nitrate: Ammonia and nitrite levels should remain at zero, as these compounds are harmful to fish.
+Regularly test your water to ensure these are absent.
+Nitrate levels should be monitored, ideally kept below 20-30 ppm.

-5. Filtration and Water Quality: – Use a good-quality filtration system to maintain clean and clear water.
-Regular water changes, typically 20-25% every one to two weeks, will help remove accumulated nitrates and other pollutants.
-Though peacock gudgeon likes clean water, but it will feel uncomfortable, if the water flow in a tank is too strong.
+Filtration and Water Quality: Invest in a quality filtration system to maintain clear and clean water.
+Perform regular water changes of 20-25% every one to two weeks to remove accumulated nitrates and pollutants.
+While peacock gudgeons appreciate clean water, avoid strong currents, as they may feel uncomfortable in a tank with excessive water flow.

-6. Oxygenation: – Ensure adequate oxygenation in the aquarium, especially if you have live plants or a lot of fish.
-Proper aeration helps maintain good water quality and keeps the fish healthy.
+Oxygenation: Ensure adequate oxygenation, especially if you have live plants or multiple fish.
+Proper aeration not only maintains good water quality but also contributes to the health of your peacock gudgeons.

 Substrate

-1. Natural habitat: It replicates the natural environment of peacock gudgeons, providing a substrate similar to what they would encounter in the wild.
+Natural Habitat: This substrate type closely resembles the natural environment of peacock gudgeons, helping to replicate the conditions they would encounter in the wild.

-2. Digging and foraging: Peacock gudgeons are known to sift through the substrate in search of food, such as small insects and other invertebrates.
-A sandy or fine gravel substrate allows them to exhibit this natural behavior.
+Digging and Foraging: Peacock gudgeons naturally sift through the substrate in search of food, such as small insects and invertebrates.
+A sandy or fine gravel substrate encourages this instinctive behavior.

-3. Nest building: During the breeding process, male peacock gudgeons create bubble nests on the substrate to protect their eggs.
-A suitable substrate helps facilitate this nesting behavior.
+Nest Building: During breeding, male peacock gudgeons create bubble nests on the substrate to protect their eggs.
+A suitable substrate supports this nesting behavior, contributing to successful breeding.

-4. Planting: If you plan to have live plants in the aquarium, a sandy or fine gravel substrate allows for easy planting and root growth.
+Planting: If you plan to incorporate live plants in the aquarium, sandy or fine gravel substrates allow for easy planting and healthy root growth.

 Decor

-In tanks without any decorations and plants, the fish usually sticks together around any small shelter they find and swim very little.
-Incorporate driftwood and rocks into the tank to create hiding places and shelter for your peacock gudgeons.
-These natural elements also provide surfaces for algae growth, which can serve as an additional food source.
+In tanks devoid of decorations and plants, peacock gudgeons tend to cluster around any small shelter available, limiting their swimming activity.
+Incorporating driftwood and rocks into the aquarium not only offers essential hiding places but also promotes algae growth, which can serve as an additional food source.

 Lighting